bitzec/bitzec/doc/wallet-backup.md

 There are multiple ways to make sure you have at least one other copy of the private keys needed to spend your ZEC and view your shielded ZEC.

-For all methods, you will need to include an export directory setting in your config file (`zcBitzec.conf` located in the data directory which is `~/.zcash/` unless it's been overridden with `datadir=` setting):
+For all methods, you will need to include an export directory setting in your config file (`bitzec.conf` located in the data directory which is `~/.bitzec/` unless it's been overridden with `datadir=` setting):

 `exportdir=path/to/chosen/export/directory`

 You may chose any directory within the home directory as the location for export & backup files.
 If the directory doesn't exist, it will be created.

 Note that bitzecd will need to be stopped and restarted for edits in the config file to take effect.

 ### Using `backupwallet`